wanasit/kotori/README.md

 * **Kotori doesn't rely on any pre-built data structure** (e.g. `DoubleArrayTrie`).
 It reads a dictionary as list-of-terms format and builds Trie just-in-time.
-This is a design decision to make Kotori open to multiple dictionary formats in exchange for some startup time.
+This is a design decision to make Kotori open to multiple dictionary formats in exchange for some bootup time.

 * Kotlin (written by the inexperience library author) is slower than Java, mostly, because Kotlin's `Array<T?>` has some overhead comparing to Java's native `T[]`.